 For MLO, a MAC Address KDE containing the MLD MAC address of the Supplicant.

-For MLO, when more than one link is requested, an MLO Link KDE for each affiliated STA link containing the affiliated STA MAC address included by the non-AP MLD in the Multi-Link element in the (Re)Association Request frame.
+For MLO, when more than one link is requested and the message 2 is used for the initial 4-way handshake, an MLO Link KDE for each affiliated STA link containing the affiliated STA MAC address included by the non-AP MLD in the Multi-Link element in the (Re)Association Request frame.
+For MLO, when the message 2 is used for the rekeying, an MLO Link KDE for each affiliated STA of the setup link containing the affiliated STA MAC address

 Change the last paragraph as follows: